DenSebrovsky/Interesting-facts/README.md

 # Interesting-facts
-Cats sleep about 16 hours a day
+- First item Cats sleep about 16 hours a day